Can I Discharge Private Student Loans in Bankruptcy?

 4 minute read • Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

-Filing bankruptcy can help you get rid of private student loans, but they are harder to get rid of than other kinds of debts.
+In rare cases, filing bankruptcy can help you get rid of private student loans, but they are much harder to get rid of than other kinds of debts like credit card debt or medical bills.
 To have your private student loans discharged you will need to prove that your loan was a qualified education loan and that paying off the loan would cause you “undue hardship.”
 You prove undue hardship as part of an adversary proceeding.
 This is an additional proceeding on top of your bankruptcy case.
 For private student loans, these proceedings are run a lot like a civil lawsuit.
-To file bankruptcy on private student loans successfully, many people chose to hire a bankruptcy attorney.
+To file bankruptcy on private student loans successfully, many people chose to hire an experienced bankruptcy attorney.

 Table of Contents

 Higher education is expensive.
-The total U.S. student loan debt is currently at $1.74 billion.
-[1]That number includes private student loans and federal student loans.
+The total U.S. student loan debt is nearly $1.78 billion, according to the Federal Reserve.
+That number includes private student loans and federal student loans, and private loans account for less than 10% of this debt.

 Federal student loan borrowers typically have more repayment and student loan forgiveness options than private student loan borrowers.
 For example, federal student loan borrowers can take advantage of income-based repayment plans, forbearance, or deferment to lower their monthly payments or pause loan payments temporarily.